scriban/scriban/doc/runtime.md

 A `TemplateContext` maintains a stack of `ScriptObject` that defines the state of the variables accessible from the current template.

 When evaluating a template and **resolving a variable**, the `TemplateContext` will lookup to the stack of `ScriptObject` for the specified variable.
-The first variable found will be returned.
+From the top of the stack (the latest `PushGlobal`) to the bottom of the stack, when a variable is accessed from a template, the closest variable in the stack will be returned.

 By default, the `TemplateContext` is initialized with a builtin `ScriptObject` which contains all the default builtin functions provided by scriban.
 You can pass your own builtin object if you want when creating a new `TemplateContext`.